M2-brane indices on Higgs vacua and black holes: Discussion

 Second, our analysis focused on the unrefined index, which does not retain refined charge information of the states contributing to each peak in the phase diagram.
 Extending our study to the refined index is computationally challenging, but highly worthwhile, as it would provide sharper insight into the origin of the peaks and clarify their correspondence to distinct gravitational saddles.

 Along these lines, it would be particularly interesting to investigate how the second peak at nonzero $\theta$ observed in the $N=3$ case evolves for higher $N$, especially when refined charge information is included.
-In the unrefined index studied here, this peak is remains subdominant for all values of $\mathrm{Re} \beta$, which is the only (real) chemical potential available to tune.
+In the unrefined index studied here, this peak remains subdominant for all values of $\mathrm{Re} \, \beta$, which is the only (real) chemical potential available to tune.
 By contrast, the refined index introduces additional chemical potentials, making it natural to ask whether there exists a charge sector in which this subdominant peak could become dominant.
+More generally, the connection between our \emph{finite}-$N$ phases and multiple phases from the generalized Cardy limit of the \emph{large}-$N$ superconformal index, discussed in \cite{BenettiGenolini:2023rkq}, is worth studying.
 Finally, it would be also interesting to analyze the indices of other models, such as 4d $\mathcal N=4$ SYM, using their complex-$\beta$ phase diagrams. \\

 \acknowledgments

 We would like to thank Sung-Soo Kim and Kimyeong Lee for useful discussions.
 This work is supported by the National Natural Science Foundation of China under Grant No.~12247103.